- Dr Robert Schaffer: Engineering

 After School Enrichment Support with STEAM (Science, Technology, Engineering, Art, and Math)

-This flagship TNI after school program supports SCU faculty and students in developing and delivering curriculum for 3rd-7th grade students in conjunction with SCU courses on STEM, Art and Leadership.
+This flagship TN after school pipeline program supports SCU faculty and students in developing and delivering curriculum for elementary school students in conjunction with SCU courses on STEM, Art and Leadership.

 Designed to make college a reality for all, the Thriving Neighbors after-school program builds on Washington Elementary School’s educational themes, while integrating science, technology, literacy, and California Common Core Standards into a 24-week, project-based, afterschool program.
 For its first cohort, the academic enrichment program invited 45 top-performing students of Washington Elementary School to continue on their quest for knowledge through hands-on learning activities that expand the walls of the classroom.